gamercier/cvCalculator_slides/index.md

     + Physicians risk stratify and manage patients.
     + Educate patients about their risk and what they can do about it.
 * A web based calculator of such risk is a most useful tool.
-    + This is calculator prototyped using shiny is my project.
+    + This calculator is prototyped using shiny.

 ---